How to Contact The Pasco County Sheriff’s Office

 PLEASE NOTE:: Information supplied in the form below is a matter of Public Record and is not anonymous.

-If you have a suggestion or compliment for the Pasco Sheriff’s Office, please use the following Suggestion Form.
-Please note that this form is for suggestions and compliments only, not for service calls or complaints, and you must provide a contact name and phone number and/or email address.
+If you have a suggestion, compliment, complaint, or concern for the Pasco Sheriff’s Office, please use the following Suggestion Form.
+Please note that this form is not for service calls, and you must provide a contact name and phone number and/or email address.

 The information you provide can be released if requested under Florida’s public records law.